GitHub

 {% hint style="info" %}

 If you're using a self-hosted instance of GitHub, you'll need to verify that your Cortex instance is able to reach the GitHub instance.
-We route our requests through a static IP address.
+Requests are routed through a static IP address.

 {% endhint %}